lfex/logjam/README.md

 There are two ways to use logjam:

-1. Simply as a formatter, in which case it should be to the release apps and not inlcuded as a dependency.
+1. Simply as a formatter, in which case it should be to the release apps and not included as a dependency.
 This assumes you will be using the logger macros included with Erlang/OTP.
 1. As both a formatter as well as taking advantage of the logjam logging macros that have Lisp-style names (e.g., `log-debug`).
 In this case, you will want to include logjam as a dependency.

 ### Configuration